Use Images and Graphics

 Using Images and Text Together on a Page

-You can include an image, with or without caption, on the left or right side of a block of text.
+You can include an image, with or without a caption, on the left or right side of a block of text.
 Images can also appear full-width above, below, or in the middle of a block of text.

 Use a parent class imagestory to contain both the image and the text.
 Then, size and position the image with the same classes used with colgridleft25, left33, left45, left50, left55, left67, right25, right33, right45, right50, right55, right67, or fullwidth.
 Add the size/position class to the outermost element associated with the image, usually figure, but sometimes picture or img.